After setting up a limited company, one of your priorities should be to open a business bank account.

 There are two general scenarios when you will need to use an IBAN:

-- If you are sending money to a person or business outside of the UK, you will need to know the IBAN (and again BIC) of the person or business receiving the payment
+- If you are sending money to a person or business outside of the UK, you will need to know the IBAN (and BIC) of the person or business receiving the payment

 Here’s an example of an IBAN for a UK-based bank account: